Skip to main content

 operator_brandDedicated account for this operator+brand pairAgent sends (Pinnacle Media, Acme) — seller creates a specific Acme-via-Pinnacle account

 The agent does not choose the scope — the seller assigns it based on its own account policy.
 An agent requesting (brand: {domain: "acme-corp.com"}, operator: "pinnacle-media.com") might receive an operator-scoped account, a brand-scoped account, or a dedicated operator_brand account depending on the seller.
-When multiple natural keys resolve to the same scope, the account_scope explains why. sync_accounts does not return account_id — the seller manages account identifiers internally.
-For explicit accounts (require_operator_auth: true), discover account IDs via list_accounts — including sandbox test accounts.
-For implicit accounts (require_operator_auth: false), use natural keys (brand + operator) on subsequent requests — adding sandbox: true for sandbox accounts.
+When multiple natural keys resolve to the same scope, the account_scope explains why.
+For buyer-declared accounts (require_operator_auth: false), use natural keys (brand + operator) on subsequent requests — adding sandbox: true for sandbox accounts.
+A seller may also return an account_id from sync_accounts as its internal handle, but the seller MUST continue accepting the natural-key AccountRef for every account provisioned this way.
+For account-id namespaces (require_operator_auth: true), discover account IDs via list_accounts for upstream-managed namespaces, or receive them out-of-band for seller-defined namespaces — including sandbox test accounts.

 Error codes